 Line 1 – NASA Insight/Oversight.
 Some people skeptical of government support and costs might take a dim view of this line item, but the truth is that the first attempt at an ARM mission will require heavy government support and oversight.
 NASA’s engagement will be extensive and it will be expensive as it works to develop and integrate all of the technologies in a first mission together to meet the mission goals and increase the odds of success.
 It represents slightly less than 8% of total mission cost.
 But once the technology and knowledge are transferred to the private sector, NASA’s oversight should become much less intensive or necessary.
 This line item can and should drop precipitously as NASA involvement shifts to more of a procurement function than a detailed development and oversight effort.
 It seems plausible that, as operations transition to the private sector and increase in scale, NASA’s cost of oversight can drop by more than 95% to a cost of $10M per mission, and possibly much less.

-Line 4.
+- Line 4.
 Launch Vehicle.
 The cost of launching an ARM spacecraft on its way is currently very high, but we know from the previous chapter that the cost of launching cargo is dropping fast and that SpaceX is expected to bring it down further.
-From $288m today, it is probably reasonable to expect a future Falcon Heavy to lift a similar cargo for under $100M and if a re-usable rocket now under development is truly achieved, this cost my drop significantly again.
+From $288m today, SpaceX has already demonstrated that its Falcon Heavy can deliver a large cargo for a list price of $90M and possibly much less with volume.

 None of the cost reductions explored and speculated about will happen instantly or over the life of the first few units, but if a long-term purchase arrangement is created and firms have a chance to compete and deliver, I would argue that the end-state is likely to reach a very low cost relatively fast.